wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 6.16.1rc1 =
+= Version 6.16.1rc2 =

-* **Added support for Wistia inline embed API / SEO and popover embed video formats** (Pro version).
+* **Added support for Wistia inline embed API / SEO and popover embed video formats**.
+(Pro version)
-* Fixed the Custom Settings onFocus / onBlur events character encoding for input fields (so the events work correctly with hastags).
+* Added a Sharing URL option to the Open Graph+ Custom Settings metabox.
-* Added a fallback to using the custom Video URL as-is if the URL is not recognized / supported (Pro Version).
+* Added a fallback to using the custom Video URL as-is if the URL is not recognized / supported.
+(Pro Version)
 * Removed the `NGFB_MIN_IMG_SIZE_DISABLE` constant (since an option exists for the same feature).
 * Renamed the &lt;img/&gt; 'share' attribute to 'data-share-src'.
 * Moved the options upgrade properies / methods to lib/upgrade.php (saving a few Kb of memory).
-* Moved the lib/media.php and lib/ngg.php library files to lib/com/.
 * Improved / optimized the loading of plugin and form settings when in the admin interface.
 * Added error suppression when parsing HTML from Youtube for video sizes.
+* Fixed the Custom Settings onFocus / onBlur events character encoding for input fields (so the events work correctly with hastags).
+* **Fixed the All-In-One SEO Pack and WordPress SEO class names, which didn't match the plugin's configured class names**.
+(Pro version)

 = Version 6.16.0.1 =